Chocolate Cookies (Amul) (1 Serving)

 Portion Control

-Limit the number of cookies you consume at one time to minimize the impact on your blood sugar.
+Limit the quantity of chocolate cookies you consume to minimize the spike in blood sugar levels.

 metabolic